veasey/block-n-scroll/LOG.md

 Race table was empty as seed had errors in it.
 Simplified some player tables and debugged schema building and seeding tables.
 Can now see data from DB in a template.

+---
+16 06 2025
+Standardised schema to make it clearer what are "base" stats, as opposed to user tracking stats.
+Make Base namespace in Models, so I can have Base data, User data etc